refIekt/reflekt/README.md

 # Reflekt

-*Reflection powered automatic testing*.
+*Reflection-driven development.*

-Test driven development is *fine* but it's not perfect.
+Test-driven development is fine but it's not perfect.
 Tests often check for a golden path that works, when errors actually happen when the code or user does something unexpected.
 And with automated testing humans still have to write the tests.

 **Reflekt** writes the tests for you, and tests in the negative for situations that you wouldn't have noticed.
 It works out of the box with no extra coding required.
-You can use it alongside test driven development too.
+Because Reflekt tests your objects as they are used in the normal flow of the application, you get real world test results.

+Consider this logic:
+1. Tests often check that things work (in the positive)
+2. Errors happen when things break (in the negative)
+3. Tests should check more often for the negative
+4. This can be automated

 ## Installation

 Install:
 ```
 gem install reflekt
 ```

 In your [config](https://github.com/rubyconfig/config) YAML add: